kwaldenphd/python-anaconda/lab-procedure.md

 # Task 1: Hello World

-1. Your Pi comes installed with a Python programming environment, but we’ll stick with Geany for this lab.
-We'll write our first Python program using a variation on the now familiar “Hello World!”
+1. We'll write our first Python program using a variation on the now familiar “Hello World!”

-2. Open a new file in Geany and save it as Hello_World.py.
-The .py extension on the file name tells Geany that we are writing Python (rather than .html or .xml).
+2. Open a new Hello_World file.
 ```Python
 print("Hello World!")
 ```